Learn More: Age Distribution

 People between the ages of 18 and 24 are considered to be in early adulthood.
 As legal adults many of the members of this category attend college or are part of the workforce.
-Since these are young adults who often dedicate themselves to develop their educational and professional capacities before raising a family, this number is important to measure the economic opportunity, as well as potential issues facing them, such as unemployment and incarceration, which disproportionately affect minorities and poor communities.
+Since these are young adults who often dedicate themselves to develop their educational and professional capacities before raising a family, this number is important to measure economic opportunity.

 Population Ages 25 - 34

 People between the ages 25 of 34 are considered to be in the latter stages of early adulthood.
 During this period it is common for people to start families and begin to solidify their careers.
 It is important to measure this broad period of adulthood because it can tell us how many people are of prime health and in the workforce, which can have an important impact in the social and economic dynamics of a neighborhood.

 Population Ages 35 - 44

 The ten-year span of adulthood when many people are at their most productive is usually between ages 35 and 44.
 During this period many people advance in their career, raise children, and build a financial foundation for their families.
 Measuring the percentage of the population at this stage of life is important as it can provide a sense of the stability, productivity of a neighborhood or, conversely, help diagnose issues such as persistent unemployment.

 During this ten year period many people have fully established themselves into adulthood both in terms of their personal and professional development.
 By this stage, many have already raised children, solidified their career path, and are accumulating work experience towards retirement or a career transition.
 It is important to measure this stage in people's lives as it provides a picture of how many people in a neighborhood have reached a stable stage of adulthood, how well this compares with expectations, and how it is related to conditions of neighborhoods such as work stability and health measurements.

 Population Ages 55 - 64